 Case Study 1: Home Office with Neighbor Noise

-A home office user struggled with noise from a neighbor’s TV.
-By installing acoustic panels on the shared wall and sealing gaps with acoustic caulk, they reduced sound reflections and minimized distractions, creating a more productive workspace.
+A homeowner working from home experienced constant distractions from their neighbor’s television.
+After installing acoustic panels on the shared wall and sealing gaps with acoustic caulk, the noise levels were reduced by 12 dB.
+This significantly minimized distractions and created a more productive workspace.

 Case Study 2: Apartment Facing Busy Street